ANKYLOSING SPONDYLITIS (AS) TREATMENT OPTIONS

 Discuss your options with your doctor

-Once you’ve been diagnosed with AS, you and your rheumatologist will decide on a treatment plan.
+When you have ankylosing spondylitis (AS) or non-radiographic axial spondyloarthritis (nr-axSpA), you and your rheumatologist will decide a treatment plan.
 In addition to medication, your doctor may recommend a regimen of exercise and physical therapy as part of your treatment plan to help improve your posture and mobility.
 While there is no cure for ankylosing spondylitis, treatment can help reduce the pain and stiffness it causes.
 Have open and honest talks with your rheumatologist about the appropriate therapy for you and your goals.

 TREATMENTS